purplebugs/rollerskates-search/README.md

 To re-create the rollerskates index in Elasticsearch...

-1. Follow the steps in: [rollerskates-index.txt](rollerskates-index.txt)
+1. Follow the steps in: [documents/rollerskates-index.txt](documents/rollerskates-index.txt)

 To re-create the rollerskates index in Elastic App Search

-1. Manage Documents > Index Documents > Upload JSON file: [rollerskates.json](rollerskates.json)
+1. Manage Documents > Index Documents > Upload JSON file: [documents/rollerskates.json](documents/rollerskates.json)
 2. Set the schema as follows

 - operating_since: date